pingcap/docs/tidb-cloud/changefeed-overview.md

 # Changefeed

-TiDB Cloud Changefeed help you stream data from TiDB Cloud to your MySQL/Kafka.
+TiDB Cloud Changefeed helps you stream data from TiDB Cloud to other data services.
+Currently, TiDB Cloud supports streaming data to MySQL and Kafka.

 > **Note:**
 >